Trip Report: My Couch (southern segment)

-I planned for today’s trip by checking the weather forecast carefully throughout yesterday evening and then not setting my alarm for this morning.
+Preparation: I planned for today’s trip by checking the weather forecast carefully throughout yesterday evening and then not setting my alarm for this morning.

-Awakening at a slovenly 7am, I quickly loaded my gear onto the coffee table and began the day’s mission.
+Awakening at 7am, I quickly loaded my gear onto the coffee table and began the day’s mission.
 Stoke levels were high, since the weather was warm and dry; really perfect essay-grading conditions.
 I chose my 13-inch MacBook Air, which I think was the right tool for the conditions, though I could have gone with a 15” for more visibility.
 I’ve tried getting by with a one-laptop quiver, but there are times when you just need the maneuverability of the smaller machine.

 In a total gaper move, I checked a couple of online ski forums before getting started.
-This resulted in a 20-minute discussion of the relative merits of different universal-temperature waxes.
+This resulted in a 20-minute discussion on the relative merits of different universal-temperature waxes.
 A real distraction.
 I think I need some lessons on how to stay focused; I don’t want anyone lower than a level III instructor, though.
 I have serious focus issues.

 Once I got down to business, the day turned out to be more challenging than I’d hoped.
 I expected strong, clear, and well-groomed thesis statements, and instead found myself slogging through push-piles of half-formed ideas spaced awkwardly between flat areas of plot summary.
 I had to deploy a number of warnings about using the first-person voice and ended up taking more breaks than I’d planned because it was just rough-going at times.

 I’ll probably keep at it until the evening, you really can’t beat these conditions, but I’m definitely going to hit the kitchen for a couple of beers later.
 A good day overall.
 See everybody on the mountain tomorrow!